Phoenix and Maricopa County rental assistance.

 Phoenix based Community Housing Partnership Phoenix (phone 602-253-6905) in another non-profit agency to call for financial assistance.
 This government affiliated agency also works with local developers in order to ensure there is adequate low income housing available for the homeless and low income.
 Address is 609 N 9th St, Phoenix, AZ 85006.

 Family Services Center - There are a few locations in the Maricopa County, as noted below.
 The locations may have funds to address housing issues.
-Applicants may either receive direct financial aid or a loan for paying rent.
+Applicants may either receive direct financial aid for paying rent.
 Other programs may be for energy costs and security deposits.
 The addresses are:

 Your local community action agency is also a leading agency to call for emergency rental assistance.
 Some funds may also be offered for paying security deposits.
 Volunteers and social workers offer free case management services and advice for homeless individuals and families as well as the low income.

 These non-profits rely on both private donations and government grants to stay in operation, so funding is limited and many applicants will not qualify for help.
-For that reason, in some cases low or zero interest rate loans will be issued for rental assistance.
 While there are several offices in the region, call the Tempe location at (480) 350-5880 or the Glendale Arizona center at (623) 930-2854.

 Phoenix Housing Department Section 8 Housing Choice Voucher Program runs this federal government HUD approved resource.
 This is for the very low income and the funds and grants will be used to pay a portion of a client’s monthly rent expense.
 Housing and rental help is also offered for seniors in Maricopa County from the related section 202 voucher program.
 Call (602) 534-1974 for details.
 The mailing address is 830 E Jefferson St, Phoenix, Arizona 85034.